viamrobotics/docs/docs/components/movement-sensor/gps/set-up-base-station.md

 Select the **Base Configuration** dropdown on the RTK setup configure page.

 **Survey-In:** If the precise location of a base station is not known it may be obtained by ‘surveying’ the location.
-The base is fixed in one place and takes approximately 60 seconds worth of readings to obtain a best fit location based on the measurements.
+Generally, you'd fix your base in one place and let it take approximately 60 seconds worth of readings to obtain a best fit location based on the measurements.
 This method achieves ~30cm accurate position but can vary.
 Increasing the minimum observation time or required mean deviation increases accuracy but only to a point.
 Better accuracy is achieved with long-term logging and post processing.